LN-Zap/simnet/README.md

 --help  Show this message and exit.

 Commands:
-gen-block        Generate COUNT blocks to the current mining-node lncli            Run lncli commands for a node lndconnect       Display the lndconnect url for a node peer             Show the address (identity_pubkey@host) of a node. set-mining-node  Set the node receiving mined blocks start            Start and initialize COUNT nodes stop             Stop btcd, lnd and remove all node data
+clean            Stop btcd, lnd and remove all node data gen-block        Generate COUNT blocks to the current mining-node init             Start and initialize COUNT nodes lncli            Run lncli commands for a node lndconnect       Display the lndconnect url for a node peer             Show the address (identity_pubkey@host) of a node. set-mining-node  Set the node receiving mined blocks start            Start a specific node stop             Stop a specific node
 ```

 ## Setup bash completion